adityarajsahu/adityarajsahu/README.md

 - 👯 I’m looking to collaborate on [Auto Image Annotation Tool](https://github.com/adityarajsahu/Image-Annotation-Tool.git)

-- 🤝 I’m looking for help with [GitHub Automation Project](https://github.com/adityarajsahu/GitHub-Automation.git)
+- 🤝 I’m looking for help with [Sociout](https://github.com/adityarajsahu/Sociout.git)

 - 👨‍💻 All of my projects are available at [this link](https://github.com/adityarajsahu?tab=repositories)